tinacms/tinacms-site/content/docs/nextjs/creating-forms.md

 **Return Values**

-- `values`: The first return value is an object containing the current values from `frontmatter` and `markdownBody`.
+- `values`: An object containing the current values from `frontmatter` and `markdownBody`.
 You can use these values to render content.
-- `form`: This is a reference to the `Form` registered to the CMS.
-Most of the time you won't need to work directly with this value, so you won't see it used in the example.
+- `form`: A reference to the `Form` registered to the CMS.
+Most of the time you won't need to work directly with the `Form`, so you won't see it used in the example.

 ### _useLocalMarkdownForm_ In Use